reincas/Lanthanide/docs/internals.md

         print(state)
 ```

-The perturbation hamiltonians preserve symmetry in $R_3$, thus only the quantum number J of the total angular
+The perturbation hamiltonians preserve only symmetry in $R_3$, thus only the quantum number J of the total angular
 momentum.
 The states of lanthanide ions are thus intermediate states.
 Each state is a linear combination of
 different SLJ states with the same quantum number J. The class `StateListJ` provides a list of `StateJ` objects
 representing individual states in intermediate SLJ coupling in the order of their energy levels, which are